lag47/plclub-web/posts/coq_rewriting.markdown

 ## `R E S P E C T` : Find Out What It Means To The Coq Standard Library

+### An Introduction To Rewriting In Coq
-### Lucas Silver
+#### Lucas Silver
 #### PL Club at the University of Pennsylvania

 This blog post is a companion to the following [code](https://github.com/lag47/Rewrite-Tutorial).
 Please follow along with that file.

 Prerequisites:
-* Basic Mathematical Maturity: At least one proof based mathematics course
 * Basic Coq Knowledge: at least through `Relations.v` from [Software Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/toc.html)
-* Basic Type Class Knowledge: background from any language should be fine
+* Basic Typeclasses Knowledge: background from any language should be fine

+### What Is Rewriting?

+In this blog post, I will introduce the technique of term <em>rewriting</em>, implemented by the `rewrite` tactic in Coq.
+Informally, rewriting is the process of replacing a term in a mathematical proposition in a way that preserves the correctness of that statement.
+For instance, supposed I have a natural number `n` and way to prove that `n * 2` is even.
+To prove this, it suffices to show that `2 * n` is even, so we can rewrite `n * 2` into `2 * n` in such a goal.
+The reason we are allowed to do this is that `2 * n = n * 2`, and the reason we may want to do this is that, because of how multiplication is inductively defined, `2 * n` is an easier to work with expression.
+In this post, I will discuss how to use the `rewrite` tactic with arbitrary equivalence relations.

 In informal mathematics rewriting is so ubiquitous that it is not really even explicitly taught.
 We do it all the time without bothering to justify it.
 However, in a formal logical system like Coq, we cannot do anything without justification.
-In order to justify something, we must first understand what it is.
+In order to construct justifications for rewriting, we must first understand  exactly rewriting is.

 Suppose, we have some relation `R : A -> A -> Prop`, two values `x y : A` such that `R x y`.
 We have some context `K`.
 Our goal is `K[x]` and we would prefer our goal to be `K[y]`.
 To do this we want to rewrite `x` into `y` under `K`.
 In order for this to be justified, we need to know that as long as we know `R x y`, we also know that `K[y]` implies `K[x]`.
 To introduce some other vocabularly, to say `R` is proper with respect to `K` is the same as the previous sentence.

+### Rewriting With =

 The `=` relation in Coq is strong enough that it is proper under any relation.
 This means that, if we know `x = y`, then for any ontext `K`, we can transform a goal of `K[x]` into one of `K[y]`

-These notions are implemented as type classes in the Coq standard library.
+These notions of respect and proper are implemented as type classes in the Coq standard library.
 We will go over the exact instances we will need to provide later.
-For now,just keep in mind that Coq has provided a series of tactics that, given certain type class instances, will do all of the justification work for you, and transform your goal for you.
+For now, just keep in mind that Coq has provided a series of tactics that, given certain type class instances, will do all of the justification work for you, and transform your goal for you.

-Luckily, the Coq's `rewrite` tactic can make providing this justification easier.

-So let us go through some concrete examples showing the strength of rewriting.
+Let's go through some concrete examples showing the strength of rewriting .
 Consider the following proposition and proof script

 ```coq
 Goal forall (a b c d : Z), a = b -> b = c -> c = d -> a = d.